personam-solis/markdown-docs/PythonReference.md

 The `__str__()` method returns a human-readable, or informal, string representation of an object.
 This method is called by the built-in `print()`, `str()`, and `format()` functions.

-The `__repr__()` method returns a more information-rich, or official, string representation of an object.
+The `__repr__()` magic method returns a more information-rich, or official, string representation of an object.
 This method is called by the built-in `repr()` function.
-If possible, the string returned should be a valid Python expression that can be used to recreate the object
+If possible, the string returned should be a valid Python expression that can be used to recreate the object.
+MAKE DETAILED!

 ```python
 mydate = datetime.datetime.now()